deoxys/Twitch-Overlay/README.md

 # Twitch-Overlay
-Twitch overlay I made for friends
+Twitch overlay I made for friends with Meteor, React JS and Bootstrap

 # Requirements
 Meteor 1.11.1